modmore/docs/en/01_Commerce/v1/10_Taxes.md

 This provider gets its VAT rates data from [jsonvat.com](https://jsonvat.com/).

+The [EUVat Module](Modules/Taxes/EUVat) needs to be enabled for this rate provider to be available.

 There are several use cases for this provider.

 - It can be used for destination-based VAT rates (e.g. for compliance with the 2015 EU VAT regulations) where the customer is charged their local VAT rate.
 This is typically used in combination with MOSS (_Mini One Stop Shop_) reporting.